saitejabhukya/Fuel-EU-Maritime/README.md

 | R004 | RoRo | HFO | 2025 | 89.2 | 4900 | 11800 | 4300 |
 | R005 | Container | LNG | 2025 | 90.5 | 4950 | 11900 | 4400 |

-R001 is seeded as the baseline route.
+R001 is initially seeded as the baseline route.
+You can change it later.